Giving directives to governors, mayors and Forkopimda across Indonesia, President Joko Widodo reminds that the threat of inflation in 2023 must be muted - ExBulletin

 With a range of 5.5% (year-on-year), according to President Jokowi, inflation in Indonesia throughout 2022 will still be under control.
 The inflation rate in Indonesia is always lower than inflation in other countries.

-“Look at other countries, there are up to 9.2%.
-The European Union is at 9.2%.
-So I ask all governors, regents and mayors, as well as the Bank of Indonesia , to continue to monitor the prices of goods and services on the ground market so that they are always detected as early as possible before major incidents occur,” he pleaded.
+If you look at other countries, there are up to 9.2%.
+The European Union is at 9.2%, so I ask all governors, regents and mayors, as well as the Bank of Indonesia, to continue to monitor prices.
+Prices of goods and services on the ground so that they are always detected as early as possible before big incidents happen, he pleaded.

 President Jokowi also reported that Indonesia’s investment realization in 2022 managed to reach IDR 1.207 trillion.
 This achievement surpassed the investment target set at IDR 1.2 trillion.
 The good news is that 53% of the investment has spread outside of Java.